 There are different subgroups within the domestic traveler to consider:

 b.
-Families with kids – It's a guarantee that some parents will want to unleash their kids to enjoy some activities that they don't have to organize, manage, or monitor.
+Families with kids – It’s a guarantee that some parents will want to unleash their kids to enjoy some activities that they don’t have to organize, manage, or monitor.
 And after being trapped indoors – nature and the outdoors will play a key role in their travel decision.
 This is particularly relevant for local travelers – and they may want to bring their dogs too.

 c.
 Retired and semi- retired travelers -This group will either be very worried by the crisis, and will wait and see what happens for several months OR they will be the first ones on the next plane because to them “life is too short, let’s go traveling again.”
 As long as you provide offers relevant to them (i.e. cultural and low impact adventures).
 This group over-index on the use of Facebook, and you can target them easier with ads, based on their demographics and key brands they use.

 d.
 Expats and digital nomads – There are groups of foreigners who may be an option to target since they are already in the country and looking for something to do.
-For example, I live in Medellin Colombia right now, which is a hotspot for retirees, as well as startup companies and individuals and groups who live and work online here.
-A lakeside hotel in a nearby town advertised their services with a call to action "Come stay and recharge in nature after the quarantine" – and they received hundreds of responses and bookings.
-Don't forget that local Facebook expat and digital nomad groups are a great place to find prospective buyers. (just check their rules for promoting)
+For example, I live in Medellin Colombia right now, which is a hotspot for retirees, as well as startup companies as well as individuals and groups who live and work online here.
+A lakeside hotel in a nearby town advertised their services with a call to action “Come stay and recharge in nature after the quarantine” – and they received hundreds of responses and bookings.
+Don’t forget that local Facebook expat and digital nomad groups are a great place to find prospective buyers. (just check their rules for promoting).

 g.
 Occasion: Communicate the needs and emotions of missed celebrations – Not only should you look at target groups, but also look at occasions to market.
 Many celebrations have been missed by travelers – like graduations, birthdays, anniversaries, weddings and reunions – marketing directly to consumers who have missed these occasions can be very useful to tap into their needs and their emotions.
 Facebook can be a very effective tool to advertise to people on these occasions because you can directly target past birthdays, engaged, and anniversaries within the targeting functions.